 In Pepin, shopkeepers stock artwork and antiques, locally made foods and metalwork as lawn décor.
 A popular stop for dining: Harbor View Café, open seasonally.

 For more information call: Pepin 800/442-3011

 This quiet community operates in the shadow of tourist magnet Green Lake, which is 10 miles east, but has enough interesting businesses to draw a crowd all on its own.
 One source of inspiration: Tracy Porter, a Princeton native whose designs of personal and home accessories show up everywhere from Neiman Marcus to Target stores nationwide.

-Check out Embellished, Baubles, daisyeye, Once Upon a Dream and other downtown enterprises located on West Water Street.
+Check out Embellished, daisyeye and other downtown enterprises located on West Water Street.
 Antique stores also are in abundance; Princeton’s weekly and sprawling outdoor Saturday flea market adds foot traffic when a new season begins in April.

 For lunch, head to Once in a Blue Moon where the signature salad comes with mandarin oranges, almonds and maple poppyseed dressing.

 Woods and water surround Washburn County’s largest community, population 2,653, which makes it easy to overlook.